raspberrypilearning/electricity-generation/en/step_5.md

 --- /task ---

-You now need to change the colours of each block in turn to represent the different colours you have chosen to represent the resources.
+You now need to change the colours of each block to represent the different colours you have chosen for the resources.

 --- task ---